 What do I do if I’m interested in an AQHA internship?

-Send us an error-free resume, cover letter, personal essay and some samples of your writing by the posted deadline of the internship in which you are interested.
+Send your error-free resume, cover letter, personal essay and writing samples by the posted deadline of the internship in which you are interested.

 What’s a personal essay?

 It’s your life story in less than 1,000 words.

 What if I don’t have any writing samples?